w3f/Grants-Program/applications/SpiderDAO.md

 By deploying a combination of hardware and software tools on top of the Polkadot Governance protocol, SpiderDAO bakes-in an inherently democratic, whale-resistant governance mechanism.
 This enables the evolution of the network, feature development decisions and the subsequent value creation to be distributed fairly amongst its users instead of being manipulated by a well-resourced, centralised party.

 This is achieved through the introduction of a unique governance model with three components - SpiderConnect Hardware Router, the SPDR token and the Spider Virtual Private Network.
-The SpiderDAO utilises this dual-speed model to shift the voting power away from DAO token holders (as is in traditional DAOs) and towards the hardware owners.
+The SpiderDAO utilises this dual-speed model to balance the voting power away from DAO token holders (as is in traditional DAOs) and towards the hardware owners.
 The SpiderConnect Hardware Router can be purchased by any community member, once distributed, the owner of the router can then connect it to the Spider Virtual Private Network via the Spider Dashboard.

 ![](https://i.imgur.com/XFm46ql.png)

-### Ecosystem Fit

-We see many projects in the Polkadot ecosystem that are having similar issues when it comes to voting system: MANTRA DAO is one of the examples.

-The main problem with **Mantra DAO** which is built on **Rio Chain** is the same problem that many other DAOs faces where each token represent 1 vote in the ecosystem which introduces a major problem with the governing body where whales can take control of the DAO by buying big amounts of tokens making them in a way the deciding vote for any proposals.
 **SpiderDAO** ecosystem brings together several other components to provide the building blocks for growing and sustaining a dynamic ecosystem.

 ![](https://i.imgur.com/AGJhoA5.png)